Pune Airport: History

 Two aerobridges were commissioned in 2011.
 New conveyor belts and passenger facilities including a modern spa were also commissioned.
 An instrument landing system (ILS) has been proposed to ensure smooth takeoffs and landings even in deteriorated weather conditions.
 All the offices of the AAI and the Central Industrial Security Force will move to the new administrative block, creating more space in the terminal building.
 The building will also house a VIP lounge with independent access to the airport terminal building.
 The airport power sub-station near the entrance gate will also be shifted to the new building freeing up more space for developing passenger amenities.

 Lufthansa stopped flying to Frankfurt in June 2018, as it had suspended its wet-lease arrangement with PrivatAir.
 Five months later, Lufthansa resumed the link using its own plane.
 The flights made a technical stop in Baku.

 Afterward, the carrier reached a new agreement with PrivatAir whereby the latter would take over the route in February 2019.
 PrivatAir went bankrupt in December 2018, however.
 As a result, the last Lufthansa flight departed Pune in January 2019.

 The Airports Authority of India has invested ₹ 40 crore in 2018 for a brand new second terminal, which will be integrated into the existing one in order to ease air traffic.
 Construction began in late 2018 and was completed in March 2024.
 It was inaugurated by Prime Minister Narendra Modi on 10 March 2024, and was opened on 14 July 2024.

-The airport will planned to open international flights to European countries in mid-2026, which connect Pune to Netherlands and Germany.
+The airport has planned to begin international flights to European countries in mid-2026, with direct routes from Pune to Netherlands and Germany.